TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.insights.perf/disk-perf-vmlimit-disk-throttling.md

 1. Review your application error logs, traces, and metrics to determine if any application level bottlenecks are causing performance issues.
 As a quick way to recover from one-time issues, restart your application and virtual machine.
 1. Review operating system level metrics such as IO, CPU, memory usage, and network to see if any resource has consistently high utilization.
 On **Windows**, use the [Perfmon](https://docs.microsoft.com/windows-server/administration/windows-commands/perfmon), and [Iometer](https://docs.microsoft.com/azure/virtual-machines/windows/disks-benchmarks#iometer)
 1. Address any Azure host issues by [redeploying](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-windows) the VM, which migrates it to a new Azure host
-1. Scale up the Virtual Machine to a different VM type or series for increased performance by clicking **Size** in the **Settings** blade of the VM.
+1. Scale up the virtual machine to a different VM type or series for increased performance by clicking **Size** in the **Settings** blade of the VM.
 For more information, see [Storage optimized VM sizes](https://docs.microsoft.com/azure/virtual-machines/windows/sizes-storage)
 1. If your workload is I/O intensive, consider using [Premium Storage: High-Performance Storage for Azure Virtual Machine Workloads](https://docs.microsoft.com/azure/virtual-machines/windows/premium-storage-performance)
 1. Consider using Premium SSDs for [flexibility to increase disk performance without increasing the actual disk size](https://docs.microsoft.com/azure/virtual-machines/disks-performance-tiers?toc=/azure/virtual-machines/windows/toc.json)